-For details of surveys, assessment and repair of hull structure of bulk carriers, see TL-G 76.
+For details of surveys, assessment and repair of hull structure of bulk carriers, see IACS Rec.
+76.

 - For tanks used for water ballast, an overall survey of representative spaces selected by the surveyor is to be carried out.
 The selection is to include fore and aft peak tanks and a number of other tanks taking into account the total number and type of ballast tanks.
-If such overall survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - Where poor coating condition, corrosion or other defects are found in water ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - In ballast tanks other than double bottom tanks, where a hard protective coating is found in poor condition, and it is not renewed, or where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
-When such breakdown of hard protective coating is foun in ballast double bottom tanks, or where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
-When considered necessary by the surveyor, or where extensive corrosion exists, thickness measurements are to be carried out. - In addition to the requirement above, suspect areas identified at previous surveys are to be overall and close-up surveyed.
+If such overall survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - Where a hard coating is found to be in less than GOOD condition, corrosion or other defects are found in water ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - In ballast tanks other than double bottom tanks, where a hard protective coating is found to be in less than GOOD condition, and it is not renewed, or where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.

+When such breakdown of hard protective coating is found in ballast double bottom tanks, or where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
+When considered necessary by the surveyor, or where extensive corrosion exists, thickness measurements are to be carried out.

+In addition to the requirement above, suspect areas identified at previous surveys are to be overall and close-up surveyed.

-- An overall survey of all cargo holds, including close-up survey of sufficient extent, minimum 25% of frames are to be carried out to establish the condition of: - Shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads in the forward cargo hold and one other selected cargo hold. - Areas found suspect at previous surveys. - When considered necessary by the surveyor as a result of the overall and close-up survey, the survey is to be extended to include a close-up survey of all of the shell frames and adjacent shell plating of that cargo hold as well as a closeup survey of sufficient extent of all remaining cargo holds.
+- An overall survey of all cargo holds, including close-up survey of sufficient extent, minimum 25% of frames are to be carried out to establish the condition of: - Shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads in the forward cargo hold and one other selected cargo hold. - Areas found suspect at previous surveys. - When considered necessary by the surveyor as a result of the overall and close-up survey, the survey is to be extended to include a close-up survey of all of the shell frames and adjacent shell plating of that cargo hold as well as a close-up survey of sufficient extent of all remaining cargo holds.